 - The Commission's Environmental Justice Task Force met for the first time in 2007 and continues to meet quarterly, or as needed based on regional planning schedules.
 The primary role of the Task Force is to enhance the consideration and integration of environmental justice throughout the regional planning process.
 The Task Force assists the Commission staff in involving minority populations, low-income populations, and people with disabilities in regional planning.
 The Task Force also assists the Commission staff in identifying the potential benefits and adverse impacts of regional plans with respect to such populations and helps to assess whether they may be expected to receive a proportionate share of regional plan benefits and/or a disproportionate share of any negative impacts.
 In 2018, the Task Force provided guidance to Commission staff on potential changes to be incorporated into amendments to VISION 2050. - In 2016, a review and update of the Commission's public involvement process was completed.
-The public participation plan for transportation planning is included in Appendix B. - The Commission pursued the completion of the following agreements: - Agreement with Jefferson County regarding planning for those facilities included within the census-defined Milwaukee urbanized area (completed in 2016). - o Agreement with Dodge County regarding planning for those facilities included within the adjusted West Bend urbanized area (completed in 2016). - An update to cooperative agreement with WisDOT and transit operators regarding planning within Southeastern Wisconsin (completed in 2017). - o An update to the agreement with the Chicago Metropolitan Agency for Planning regarding planning within the Wisconsin portion of the Round Lake Beach urbanized area (completed in 2017). - The Commission has provided the Wisconsin Department of Natural Resources with data analyses and forecasts, including traffic assignments for use in the State Implementation Plan.
-In addition, the Commission has conducted conformity analyses of the fiscally constrained transportation plan and transportation improvement program. - During 2018, Commission staff prepared an amendment to VISION 2050 incorporating land use changes and transportation improvements related to the Foxconn manufacturing campus.
-As part of the amendment, staff also updated an analysis of costs and revenues associated with the transportation system recommended in VISION 2050.
-Staff conducted public outreach, including six public meetings across the Region, to obtain input on the proposed amendment.
+The public participation plan for transportation planning is included in Appendix B. - The Commission pursued the completion of the following agreements: - o Agreement with Jefferson County regarding planning for those facilities included within the census-defined Milwaukee urbanized area (completed in 2016). - o Agreement with Dodge County regarding planning for those facilities included within the adjusted West Bend urbanized area (completed in 2016). - An update to cooperative agreement with WisDOT and transit operators regarding planning within Southeastern Wisconsin (completed in 2018). - o An update to the agreement with the Chicago Metropolitan Agency for Planning regarding planning within the Wisconsin portion of the Round Lake Beach urbanized area (completed in 2017).

+• The Commission has provided the Wisconsin Department of Natural Resources with data analyses and forecasts, including traffic assignments for use in the State Implementation Plan.
+In addition, the Commission has conducted conformity analyses of the fiscally constrained transportation plan and transportation improvement program.